GenomicsStandardsConsortium/GSC25-Cambridge/pages/hotels.md

 Room bookings are now open, please use [this link](https://clareconferencing.com/bed-and-breakfast) to book bedroom(s) at Clare college conference venue.
 **You must enter the booking code (GSC2530) first, otherwise the conference dates will not be shown as available.**

+Please note: The conference rates (and consequently the booking form) are only available for the Monday, Tuesday and Wednesday nights.
+If you would like to extend the stay before the meeting please contact [Clare college](mailto:ald71@clare.cam.ac.uk?subject=[GSC25 accomodation booking]) directly to request additional nights.
+UPDATE- Unfortunately there is no availability beyond Wednesday night at Clare college.

 ![Memorial Court Single](../assets/img/Bedroom_Memorial_Court_Single_En-suite.jpg)